epfl-lamd/modact/README.md

 For more information about the framework, please refer to the associate
 publication:

-C. Picard and J. Schiffmann, “Realistic Constrained Multi-Objective Optimization Benchmark Problems from Design,” IEEE Transactions on Evolutionary Computation, pp. 1–1, 2020, doi: [10.1109/TEVC.2020.3020046](https://ieeexplore.ieee.org/document/9179777).
+C. Picard and J. Schiffmann, “Realistic Constrained Multi-Objective Optimization Benchmark Problems from Design,” IEEE Transactions on Evolutionary Computation, vol. 25, no. 2, pp. 234-246, April 2021, doi: [10.1109/TEVC.2020.3020046](https://ieeexplore.ieee.org/document/9179777).

 If you use MODAct in your research, we would appreciate a citation.